mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 As operand, it is possible to use constant values, in the exact same way as seen in the [ER schema](/fast_data/configuration/config_maps/erSchema.md#syntax).

 :::info
-Functions can also be used as value from the `1.3.0` version of the `aggregation.json` which is supported from the version `5.1.0` of the Single View Creator service
+Functions can also be used as value from version `1.3.0` of the `aggregation.json` which is supported from version `5.1.0` of the Single View Creator service
 :::

-The function works in the same way as explained in the Mapping section, with the only difference that will accept only two parameters:
+The function works in the same way as explained in the Mapping section, with the only difference that it will accept only two parameters:

 * **logger**: the logger instance used by the service,
 * **clientMongo**: the instance of mongoDB used by the service,